explosion/spaCy/docs/source/reference/using/token.rst

 :code:`suffix` / :code:`suffix_`
   A length-N substring from the end of the word.
 Length may vary by language; currently for English n=3, i.e. suffix = word.orth\_[-3:]

+:code:`string`
+  The form of the word as it appears in the string, **including trailing whitespace**.
+This is useful when you need to use linguistic features to add inline mark-up to the string.

 **Distributional Features**